Who were the Hungarians?

 Let me tell you a few words about Hungarian history before the Ottoman wars:

 Some general information must be told about the Hungarians so as to understand what made them outstanding among the European nations to be able to endure the 300-year-long pressure of the Ottoman Empire.
 Hungarians, like many other peoples, have many roots.
 Our culture embodies the characteristics of each ingredient.
-However, the research of the origin of Hungarians is still an ongoing process.
+However, the research on the origin of Hungarians is still an ongoing process.
 There is a debate about the origin which is going on.
 Sadly, it is being colored by political overtones.

 The Avars, Onogurs, Huns…

 Some historians claim that the Magyars were related to the remains of the Huns who appeared in the region around 375 AD.
-They say that at least SOME of the Huns had spoken the same language with the Magyars if we accept that the Hun Empire engulfed many nomadic tribes.
+They say that at least SOME of the Huns had spoken the same language as the Magyars if we accept that the Hun Empire engulfed many nomadic tribes.

-Others say that Magyar language was rather the now Turkic-speaking people and the Finns had formed their language on the basics of Magyar language.
+Others say that the Magyar language was rather the now Turkic-speaking people and the Finns had formed their language on the basics of the Magyar language.
 Undoubtedly, the bulk of the Hungarian vocabulary is Uralic.
 According to a theory, the similarity between the Hungarian and Uralic languages may have developed in such a way that the Hungarian language used to be a mediating language among the peoples who later moved to the Uralic region.
-Thus, the Hungarian language was a lingua franca but linguistics cannot solve the question on their own.
+Thus, the Hungarian language was a lingua franca but linguistics cannot solve the question on its own.

 According to Professor Makkay János, the early Avars (the so-called “várkony” tribe) were related to the Huns and they were in the Carpathian Region in 568 AD.
 (Please, note that I use the Eastern name order for Hungarian names where family names come first.)